nrjdalal/realtime-v2/README.md

 - [ ] Stream fallbacks can be extracted as a hook
 - [ ] Futher code splitting can be done for the client/server side

+## Possible issues

+- [ ] Sometime video stream doesn't start on initial run, need to refresh the page/ start stop the stream